AMSC-24-25/19-fft-19-fft/README.md

 $[0\textcolor{blue}{0}\textcolor{red}{0}, 1\textcolor{blue}{0}\textcolor{red}{0}]$ and $[0\textcolor{blue}{1}\textcolor{red}{0}, 1\textcolor{blue}{1}\textcolor{red}{0}]$

-so we should rearrange our sequence $x[n]$
+so we should rearrange our sequence $x[n]$ to:

 $[000,100,010,110,001,101,011,111]$

-The new positions of the elements in x[n]x[n] correspond to the binary representation of their indices, with the bits read from right to left!
+The new positions of the elements in $x[n]$ correspond to the binary representation of their indices, with the bits read from right to left!

 ## Usage